 —Was the title “Fantasy Zone” something you decided from the start?

 Ishii: No, I originally wanted the title to be “Opa Opa”.

-> Kondo: We didn’t add names for all the enemies and bosses until the end of the development.
+Kondo: We didn’t add names for all the enemies and bosses until the end of the development.
 Then we named them all in one mad sprint.
-I do remember with the main character, though, from the start Ishii was insistent that he be named Opa Opa.
+I do remember with the main character, though, Ishii was insistent that he be named Opa Opa.

-> Ishii: I wanted the title to be “Opa-Opa” too, but due to various circumstances… (laughs) Apparently Yu Suzuki, who was developing Space Harrier at the same time as us, wanted to name his game Fantasy Zone.
-But when our development chief came and saw our game, he said the title of Fantasy Zone fit what we were doing better.
+Ishii: I wanted the title to be “Opa-Opa” too, but due to various circumstances… (laughs) Apparently Yu Suzuki, who was developing Space Harrier at the same time as us, wanted to name his game Fantasy Zone.
+But when our development chief saw our game, he said the title of Fantasy Zone fit what we were doing better.
 “Opa Opa is just a nonsense title.
 Fantasy Zone is better, let’s go with that!”
-And that’s what happened.
+And so we did.

-> —Several years later an arcade game with the title “Opa Opa” was released… is there a connection?
+—Several years later an arcade game with the title “Opa Opa” was released… is there a connection?

 Ishii: Ah yes, the maze game that used Opa Opa.
 That was made by a different staff. (laughs)